jsa-aerial/DMM/examples/dmm/quil-controlled/interactive/comment_to_mar_14_2018_experiment.md

 We started with jan_25_2018_experiment, and proceeded to modify this program towards making possible practical livecoding experiments with DMMs.

-One can use a microeditor inside Quil window and a Seesaw-based editor.
+A microeditor inside Quil window and a Seesaw-based editor are enabled.

 Control rendering: